Lucky777b/Credit_Risk_Analysis/README.md

    * The recall score for high-risk = 0.91, which means that the bad candidate loans were correctly assessed 91% of the time.
    * The low-risk F1 score = 0.97, because precision was high and recall(sensitivity) was high as well, resulting in an F1 score close to 1, indicating an almost perfect model in detecting low-risk loan candidates.
    * The high-risk F1 score = 0.14, because precision was low and recall score was extremely high, resulting in a lower F1 score.
 This F1 score was highest comparatively to the rest of the 5 models.

-   -- possible overfitting?
-Moreover, an extremely high metric should raise your suspicion of overfitting.
-Overfitting refers to an instance in which the patterns picked up by a model are too specific to a specific dataset

 ## Summary